-The Applicant has a challenging site with a contributing structure at the southern portion and an existing, usable foundation for the failed prior hotel project, both of which will be preserved but significantly limit the placement of structures on the Property.
+The Applicant has a challenging site with two contributing structures at the southern portion and an existing, usable foundation for the failed prior hotel project, all of which will be preserved but significantly limit the placement of structures on the Property.
 A further special condition is that as a main use office, the need to provide all required parking and loading spaces on the Property is necessary for the viability of the use.